nautobot/nautobot-app-ssot/docs/user/developing_jobs.md

 In most if not all cases, the side of an SSoT job that interacts with the non-Nautobot system will be accessed through some form of IO as for example HTTP requests via the network.
 Depending on the amount of requests, request/response size and the latency to the remote system this can take a lot of time.
 Care should be taken when crafting the IO interaction, using bulk endpoints instead of querying each individual record on the remote system where possible.

+Here is an unoptimized high-level workflow:
+- Collect sites
+  - For each site, collect all devices
+    - For each device, collect the interface information
+    - For each device, collect the VLAN information

+Similar to the database example further up, this suffers from having to perform a lookup (or in this case two) per instance of the lowest item in the hierarchy.
+It could be optimized (given the availability of bulk endpoints in the remote system) to look something like the following:

+- Collect all Sites
+- Collect all Devices
+- Collect all Interfaces
+- Collect all VLANs
+- Correlate these data points in code

 ## Analyzing Job Performance

 In general there are two different metrics to optimize for when developing SSoT jobs: